okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

     * For **AND User is accessing**, select **Any of the following applications**, and then choose your Application.
 This routes any attempts to access the <StackSnippet snippet="applang" inline /> app to the Facebook IdP, but still allows you to access your Admin Console normally.
     * For **THEN Use this identity provider**, select the Facebook IdP that you added earlier, and then click **Create Rule**.
 4. Click **Activate** in the dialog box that appears.
-5. Start the <StackSnippet snippet="applang" inline /> app in an incognito/private browser window and click <StackSnippet snippet="appsignin" inline />.
+5. Start the <StackSnippet snippet="applang" inline /> app in an incognito/private browser window and click ç.
 You are redirected to the Facebook site, where you can sign in.
 6. After successful authentication, you are returned to the <StackSnippet snippet="applang" inline /> app's welcome page.